 Therefore, Adderall should be used as part of a long-term treatment plan and not just to mask symptoms during the day when they occur.
 Adderall can help a person focus better and stay organized.
 They may find that they can organize their work more effectively, particularly if they have trouble staying on task.
 People will also be able to focus for more extended periods before becoming bored with the subject being studied or done

-There isn’t a single answer because Adderall can help with many things, including ADHD.
+There isn't a single answer because Adderall can help with many things, including ADHD.
 While the drug is most commonly prescribed to people with ADHD, it has also been used to treat narcolepsy and obesity.
-Adderall works by increasing energy and focus, which can help people with ADHD overcome challenges in school and work.
+People with ADHD benefit from Adderall because it can increase energy and focus, helping them succeed at school and work.

-Adderall may interact with lamotrigine and phenytoin, two antileisure medications used for epilepsy and other disorders.
+Two antiseizure medicines used for epilepsy and other disorders, lamotrigine, and phenytoin, may interact with Adderall.
 Adderall also helps with narcolepsy, an uncommon sleep disorder.
 This disorder causes people to become easily fatigued and exhausted during the day when they are only moderately tired at night.